 In the three Olympics before Sochi, the United States had won seven of nine possible halfpipe medals, including White’s golds in Turin and Vancouver.
 But White crashed on his final run in Sochi, finishing in fourth place, and the Americans were shut out for the first time since the sport was introduced at the 1998 Nagano Games.

-As he sets his sights on redemption at these PyeongChang Games, White, 31, feels he has learned more from that loss than he did the two big wins.
+sets his sights on redemption at these PyeongChang Games, White, 31, feels he has learned more from that loss than he did the two big wins.

 “For so many years doing the same thing, it just kind of, like, lost the luster,” he said.